-6.4.2 Besides regulatory capital requirements, PACRA has its own standard quantitative measures of capitalization, which it applies to financial institutes across the board, the principal one being pure common equity as a percentage of total assets.

-6.4.3 While the evolution of a financial institute's capitalization is an important part of our analysis, we also examine closely the quality of capital: what percentage of the capital base is pure common equity and how much is in the form of subordinated debt, perpetual debt, and other forms of quasi-equity (such as revaluation reserves, unrealized gains, underprovided non-performing loans and overvalued assets).
-Management's policies with regard to minimum capital ratio objectives, share buyback programs and dividend payouts are also taken into account, as are the financial institute's ability to raise new capital and its internal capital generation record.

-6.4.4 PACRA additionally looks at the trends in a financial institute's regulatory capital ratios, both in absolute terms and in relation to those of its main peers.
+- 6.4.1 Besides regulatory capital requirements, PACRA has its own standard quantitative measures of capitalization, which it applies to financial institutes across the board, the principal one being pure common equity as a percentage of total assets. - 6.4.2 While the evolution of a financial institute's capitalization is an important part of our analysis, we also examine closely the quality of capital: what percentage of the capital base is pure common equity and how much is in the form of subordinated debt, perpetual debt, and other forms of quasi-equity (such as revaluation reserves, unrealized gains, underprovided non-performing loans and overvalued assets).
+Management's policies with regard to minimum capital ratio objectives, share buyback programs and dividend payouts are also taken into account, as are the financial institute's ability to raise new capital and its internal capital generation record. - 6.4.3 It is also important to analyze the level of "free capital" a financial institute has.
+If the entirety of its capital base is, for instance, tied up in long-term participations or fixed assets, it will not have any "free" (i.e. immediately available) capital with which to absorb unreserved losses. - 6.4.4 PACRA additionally looks at the trends in a financial institute's regulatory capital ratios, both in absolute terms and in relation to those of its main peers.
 Moreover, PACRA analyses capital formation rate of a financial institute to form a view on the financial institute's ability to strengthen its capitalization.
 This is determined on the basis of net retained profits of the financial institutes after deducting the impact of dividend.

-Top performing private group exposures • Statement of credit exposures by type of security • Latest Internal Risk Rating of FACILITIES obligors Party wise detail of classified loan portfolio • Latest statement of marginal/watchlist accounts • Category wise break-up of FSV benefit availed by the bank Details of Top 20 Group-wise deposits and sponsor deposits separately Breakup of deposit base Capital Adequacy Ratio Statement
+- Latest Internal Risk Rating of FACILITIES obligors - Party wise detail of classified loan portfolio - Latest statement of marginal/watchlist accounts - Category wise break-up of FSV benefit availed by the bank - Details of Top 20 Group-wise deposits and sponsor deposits separately - Breakup of deposit base - Capital Adequacy Ratio Statement